Under Appeal

 On April 29, the Consultants presented their final option recommendations to Special Committee of the Whole.
 Watch the meeting here.
 Committee of the Whole recommended a revised version of Option 1.

 At the May 13, 2025 meeting, Loyalist Council enacted a by-law to establish a new ward boundary configuration in Loyalist Township.
-The final ward configuration is show below.
+The ward configuration is show below.
 With the changes to the ward configuration, Loyalist Township has been divided into five wards.
-Council will be comprised of seven members, including the mayor (elected at-large), deputy mayor (elected at-large), and five councillors elected by Ward (one from each of the five wards).
-The changes will be effective in planning the 2026 Municipal Election and on November 15, 2026 when the new Term of Council commences.
+Council would be comprised of seven members, including the mayor (elected at-large), deputy mayor (elected at-large), and five councillors elected by Ward (one from each of the five wards).

 Ward Boundary Review Video